Oahu, Hawaii, USA travel guide

 Where to Stay

-The Embassy Suites by Hilton Waikiki Beach Walk is an excellent choice for families, offering spacious suites with kitchenettes and complimentary breakfast, all within a 5-minute walk to the beach.
-Priced between $250-380/night, it provides fantastic value and comfort for a family trip.
+The Embassy Suites by Hilton Waikiki Beach Walk is an excellent choice for families, offering spacious suites with kitchenettes and complimentary breakfast.
+At $250-380/night, it provides great value and is just a 5-minute walk to the beach, perfect for easy access with kids.

 Leif's Tip